lchdl/DeepWMH/README.md

 ## Quick start: how to use our pretrained model (only for Linux-based systems)

 The fastest way of applying our tool to your research is by <i><b>using our pre-trained model</i></b> directly.
-To use our pre-trained model for inference, please carefully follow the steps below:
+To use our pre-trained model for inference, please follow the steps below:

 1. Update your Python environment.
 Then, create a new virtual environment using the following commands:
     ```bash